 The current breakdown of vehicles in each category is presented in Section 6.2.
-By 2050, all LDV and MDV sales are battery electric vehicles (EVs), whilst 50% of HDV sales are EVs and 50% are hydrogen fuel cell vehicles.
-The rollout follows an S-Curve trajectory with full saturation of transport stocks by 2050 (further detail in Section 7).
+By 2040, 88% of LDV sales are battery electric vehicles (BEVs) and 11% are hydrogen fuel cell vehicles (HFCVs), whilst 65% of HDV sales are BEVs and 34% are HFCVs.
+The rollout follows an S-Curve trajectory with full saturation of BEVs and HFCVs in transport stocks by approximately 2050 (further detail in Section 7).